nahidulhasan/laravel-pdf/README.md

 ```

-You can also create PDF from directly calling laravel blade file .
+You can also create PDF from directly calling laravel blade file.
 Suppose you have a mail template named greeting in view/mails folder and want to send parameter then you have to call generatePdf method as described in below

 ```php